tatumio/doc/docs/rpc/stellar-rpc-documentation/getAccountOperations.md

 - `includeFailed` (boolean, optional):
   A flag to indicate whether to include failed operations in the results.
 Set to `true` to include failed operations.

-- `join` (boolean, optional):
+- `join` (string, optional):
-  A flag to indicate whether to join operation data with relevant accounts.
-Set to `true` to join operation data with accounts.
+  Set this parameter to "transactions" in the query to include the transactions which created each of the operations in the response.
+It is not required and is used to enrich the response with transaction details pertinent to the operations.

 ## Return Object